 Definition of photovoltaic: Photo = “light” and photons = energy particles coming from sunlight; voltaic = producing a voltage or volts.
 Abbreviation = PV

 Solar energy is a renewable free source of energy that is sustainable and totally inexhaustible, unlike fossil fuels that are finite.
 It is also a non-polluting source of energy and it does not emit any greenhouse gases when producing electricity.

 Solar electricity can supplement your entire or partial energy consumption.
 Using solar power means reducing your energy bills and saving money.
 Low maintenance and unobtrusive, installing solar panels adds value to your home.

 Wind power involves converting wind energy into electricity by using wind turbines.
-Wind comes from atmospheric changes; changes in temperature and pressure makes the air move around the surface of the earth.
+The wind comes from atmospheric changes.
+These include changes in temperature and pressure which make the air move around the surface of the earth.
 A wind turbine captures the wind to produce energy.

 Wind power is a clean energy source that can be relied on for the long-term future.
 A wind turbine creates reliable, cost-effective, pollution free energy.
 It is affordable, clean and sustainable.
 One wind turbine can be sufficient to generate enough electrical energy for a household, assuming the location is suitable.

 Because it is a renewable resource which is non-polluting and renewable, wind turbines create power without using fossil fuels, without producing greenhouse gases or radioactive or toxic waste.
 Wind power is one of the best ways to combat global warming.

 Micro hydro systems convert the flow of water into electrical energy.
 A turbine can be fully immersed in water.
 The flowing water rotates the turbine’s blades.
 The amount of energy created depends on the amount of water flowing on the turbine as well as the size of the turbine.